 The internal service fund is used to account for the financing of services provided by one department to other departments or governmental units.
 This fund is used to account for risk financing activities related to the self-insured employee health and dental program.
-As of September of 2016, the Town is no longer self-insured for its health or dental activities.
-The Town is working to determine the best way to utilize the remaining surplus within this fund.
+The Town is no longer self-insured for its health or dental activities and in 2021 the internal service fund was closed.

-Fiduciary fund financial statements are reported using the flow of economic resources measurement focus and use the accrual basis of accounting.
-Fiduciary funds are used to account for assets held in a trustee capacity by the Town for others that cannot be used to support the governmental programs.
+Fiduciary fund financial statements are reported using the flow of economic resources measurement focus and the accrual basis of accounting.
+Fiduciary funds are used to account for assets held in a trustee capacity by the Town for others and cannot be used to support the governmental programs.